darrenks/nibbles/docs/tutorial_ancillary.md

 To make this concrete: `+4~` -> `5`

-You can probably guess the auto values for each operation, but they are also listed in a column in the full QuickRef.
+You can probably guess the auto values for each operation, but they are also listed in a column in the full $QuickRef.

 ## Let Statements